 Pity the gods,

 Gioia won a National Book Award for a poetry-collection called Interrogations at Noon (2001).
 His latest book of poetry is 99 Poems: New & Selected (2016).
-Gioia has also edited anthologies, put together textbooks, and made translations.
-He delivered a TedTalk, which is available here.
+Gioia has also edited anthologies, put together textbooks, made translations, and delivered a TedTalk.
 His 2007 commencement speech at Stanford has been called one of the best commencement speeches ever.
 Gioia currently teaches at USC.

 Gioia wrote a short essay about how he discovered reading.
 He says,